-How profitable a bank is affects its safety and soundness.
-Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to deal with problematic loans, potentially making the bank better able to withstand financial trouble.
-However, banks that are losing money have less ability to do those things.
+A bank's earnings performance has an effect on its long-term survivability.
+Earnings may be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, potentially making the bank better able to withstand financial trouble.
+Losses, on the other hand, take away from a bank's ability to do those things.

-First Harrison Bank outperformed the average on Bankrate's earnings test, achieving a score of 18 out of a possible 30.
+First Harrison Bank did above-average on Bankrate's earnings test, achieving a score of 18 out of a possible 30.

-One key measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
-First Harrison Bank's most recent annualized quarterly return on equity was 9.07 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one widely used measure of a bank's earnings.
+First Harrison Bank's most recent annualized quarterly return on equity was 8.95 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $3.4 million on total equity of $77.1 million.
-The bank had an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank earned net income of $6.8 million on total equity of $77.4 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.